-- 1. If applicable, explain how volunteers will be used for the citizenship instruction program.
+- If applicable, explain how volunteers will be used for the citizenship instruction program.
 Describe their roles and responsibilities, the training they will receive, and the reporting structure.
-Volunteers must be managed by a paid lead teacher or a paid education program coordinator. - 2.
-If your organization has only one teacher on staff at the time of application, please describe your organization's contingency plan for the provision of citizenship instruction in the event of staff turnover.
+Volunteers must be managed by a paid lead teacher or a paid education program coordinator. - If your organization has only one teacher on staff at the time of application, please describe your organization's contingency plan for the provision of citizenship instruction in the event of staff turnover.

-b.
-Naturalization Application Services Program
+B. Naturalization Application Services Program

-Experience and Community Need
+1. Experience and Community Need

-- Your organization's and, if applicable, sub-awardee's recent experience providing naturalization application services within the authorized practice of immigration law.
-Indicate dates, total years of experience, whether the services were provided by attorneys or U.S. Department of Justice (DOJ)'s Office of Legal Access Programs (OLAP) accredited representatives, and the number of lawful permanent residents served in the past year and any previous years. - 2.
-Program achievements, including the organization's record of submitting successful naturalization applications. - 3.
-The particular lawful permanent resident population(s) that you serve with naturalization application services. - 4.
-The need for naturalization application services among the lawful permanent resident population that you serve, including whether there are wait lists for services.
+- The naturalization application services provider's recent experience providing naturalization application services within the authorized practice of immigration law.
+Include: - o Dates and total years of experience; - Whether the services were provided by attorneys or by U.S. Department of Justice (DOJ) Office of Legal Access Programs (OLAP) accredited representatives; and - o The number of lawful permanent residents served in the past year and any previous years. - Program achievements, including the organization's record of submitting successful naturalization applications. - The particular lawful permanent resident population(s) that you serve with naturalization application services. - The need for naturalization application services among the lawful permanent resident population that you serve, including whether there are wait lists for services.
 Indicate whether there are other naturalization application service providers in your area.

-Attainable Naturalization Application Services Goals
+2. Attainable Naturalization Application Services Goals

-- 1. Explain how the proposed number of naturalization clients to be served under the grant- funded program is feasible based on your organization's experience, past performance, and the proposed budget. - 2.
-Indicate how many naturalization applications you intend to file in the next two years with this grant funding that otherwise would not have been filed.
+- Explain how the proposed number of naturalization clients to be served under the grant- funded program is feasible based on your organization's experience, past performance, and the proposed budget. - Indicate how many naturalization applications you intend to file in the next two years with this grant funding that otherwise would not have been filed.
 Please reference your program goals table attachment.

-Program Administration
+3. Program Administration

-- 1. The coordinated outreach plan to raise awareness of services and recruit clients. - 2.
-Intake procedures, including how the organization and sub-awardee (if applicable) will verify and document that only lawful permanent residents will receive services funded through this funding opportunity, and who conducts intake.
+- The coordinated outreach plan to raise awareness of services and recruit clients. - Intake procedures, including how the organization and sub-awardee (if applicable) will verify and document that only lawful permanent residents will receive services funded through this funding opportunity, and who conducts intake.

-Service Delivery and Case Management
+4. Service Delivery and Case Management

-- 1. The naturalization application services provided, including the forms filed on behalf of clients. - 2.
-The naturalization eligibility screening process and who will determine clients' eligibility for naturalization. - 3.
-How your organization handles complex cases. - 4.
-The support provided to clients throughout the application process (i.e., from intake until the oath ceremony). - 5.
-How your organization prepares clients for the naturalization interview. - 6.
-How your organization keeps clients informed of their case status.\ - 7.
-Any plans to use grant funds to hold group application workshops, and if so, the process for following up with those clients about their cases.
+- The naturalization application services provided, including the forms filed on behalf of clients. - The naturalization eligibility screening process and who will determine clients' eligibility for naturalization. - How your organization handles complex cases. - The support provided to clients throughout the application process (i.e., from intake until the oath ceremony). - How your organization prepares clients for the naturalization interview. - How your organization keeps clients informed of their case status. - Any plans to use grant funds to hold group application workshops, and if so, the process for following up with those clients about their cases.